johannschopplich/toon/SPEC.md

 - Strict mode MUST enforce:
   - Each row’s value count equals the field count.
   - The number of rows equals N.
-- Disambiguation at row depth:
+- Disambiguation at row depth (unquoted tokens):
+  - Compute the first unquoted occurrence of the active delimiter and the first unquoted colon.
-  - If a same-depth line has no colon → row.
+  - If a same-depth line has no unquoted colon → row.
-  - If a line has both the active delimiter and a colon, compare first occurrences:
+  - If both appear, compare first-unquoted positions:
     - Delimiter before colon → row.
     - Colon before delimiter → key-value line (end of rows).
-  - If a line has a colon but no active delimiter → key-value line (end of rows).
+  - If a line has an unquoted colon but no unquoted active delimiter → key-value line (end of rows).

 ### 9.4 Mixed / Non-Uniform Arrays — Expanded List